To obtain the distribution, click the link below.

 Download MacTeX using the earlier link.
 Double click to install.
 Several pages of information

-will be displayed; below is one of the last.
+will be displayed; one of the last is shown below.
 Click the "Customize" button to obtain a page allowing you to select one or more of "TeX Live", "Ghostscript", "GUI Applications."

 It is not necessary to remove the earlier TeX Live installation before installing a new one, and indeed we don't recommend that because MacTeX makes it easy to revert to the older version if the new version has a flaw.
 If you really need the extra space, other sections of these web pages explain how to remove older versions of MacTeX.

 Sometimes at the end of installation, the installer will report "The installation failed

 The Installer encountered an error that caused the installation to fail.
 Contact the software manufacturer for assistance."

 In almost all cases, this error is caused by a faulty download.
 There is an easy way to check this.
 Go to /Applications/Utilities and run Terminal.
 Type

 and a space.
 Then drag the install package icon "MacTeX.pkg" and drop it on the Terminal window.

 Push RETURN.
 Terminal will print a message and then a long item with letters and numbers.